-In situations where an employer refers an individual to the WIOA program for eligibility determination with the intent of hiring that individual under an OJT contract, the individual referred to WIOA may be enrolled in an OJT with the referring employer only when the referring employer has not already hired the individual, an objective assessment and the IEP have been completed and support the development of an OJT with the referring employer.
+In situations where an employer refers an individual to WIOA Title I services for eligibility determination with the intent of hiring that individual under an OJT contract, the individual referred to the program may be enrolled in an OJT with the referring employer only when the following is true:

+- 1. The referring employer has not already hired the individual. - 2.
+An objective assessment and an IEP or ISS have been completed which support the development of an OJT with the referring employer.